The Seven Deadly Sins Manga Side Story Reveals Gowther’s Strange Past About A Mechanical Boy With A Human-Like Heart With Emotions

 Evidently, puppet Gowther is a mechanical boy who is the creation of the real Gowther.
 The puppet has a rather interesting mechanical heart, but doesn’t have any of his past memories.
 He wakes up in a strange dungeon, which is identified as the cellar of Liones Castle.
 Liones happens to be a “major power” that’s on the same level as the Kingdom of Danafor.
 The dungeon where the puppet finds himself is confirmed to be over 3,000 years old.
 Interestingly, he notes that the dungeon appears to be the Fairy King’s forest

 Gowther the puppet comes across Princess Nadja, who attempts to offer as much information as she can.
 It is apparent from the beginning that the sweet and innocent Nadja is smitten by the equally innocent puppet.
 She promises to come back.
 Abandoned once again, the puppet wanders through the dungeon, only to come across a man barely clinging to his life.
-He asks the puppet to fulfill his one last request, which was his dream, but he couldn’t accomplish it himself.
+He asks the puppet to fulfill his one last request, which was his dream, but couldn’t accomplish it himself.
 However, the person dies before he is able to narrate the task.

 Despite being a mechanical creature, the puppet is able to feel emotions, but is unable to identify them.
 Given his synthetic brain, Gowther the puppet is able to read and understand at astonishing rate, and proves his abilities when Nadja returns with books.
 Within a few moments, he is not only able to read entire books, but is able to find minute flaws within the stories.